-Comfort is the next thing to consider after you have checked the quality of the product you want to buy.
+Comfort is the next thing to consider after checking the quality of the product you want to buy.
 The restful night that you yearn for can only be gained when you invest in a bed that feels comfortable.

-Take the time to test the comforts the mattress has to offer the same way you did when checking the quality.
-Keep in mind that good quality regarding the materials does not necessarily mean a guarantee in comfort.
+Take the time to test the comforts the mattress offers the same way you did when checking the quality.
+Keep in mind that good quality regarding the materials does not necessarily mean a guarantee of comfort.
 It touches on the durability of the materials used to make the mattress.

 Have a feel of the fabric and the density of the mattress.
-The material should not feel abrasive (rough) and the thickness of the mattress to be enough to support your body weight and curves.
-Remember that when investing in a bed, you are buying something that is meant to serve you for about ten years or more before losing its ability to support your body.
+The material should not feel abrasive (rough), and the thickness of the mattress to be enough to support your body weight and curves.
+Remember that when investing in a bed, you buy something that is meant to serve you for about ten years or more before losing its ability to support your body.

-The bed should feel comfortable no matter with position your lie.
+The bed should feel comfortable no matter with your position lie.
 Find the perfect buy worth adding to your bedroom, and you will be one step closer to overcoming your woes with insomnia.
-It may not be a cure, but it will play a significant role in addressing the problems you have with sleeping.
+It may not be a cure, but it will play a significant role in addressing your sleeping problems.

 Consider Sleep Position